ccbt87/docs/Dev_Env_setup/README.md

 ```
 ./init-hbase-table.sh table_name
 ```
-Supply two arguments will first try to disable and drop the specified table name, and then create the same table name with the column family
+Supply two arguments will first try to disable and drop the specified table name, and then create the same table name with the column family name(s)
 ```
-./init-hbase-table.sh table_name columnfamily_name
+./init-hbase-table.sh table_name columnfamily_name [columnfamily_name2 columnfamily_name3]
 ```

 ### Appendix B - Known Issues